Effects of sterile neutrino and extra-dimension on big bang nucleosynthesis: Conclusion

 When the sterile neutrino is relativistic during BBN, the energy density of the sterile neutrino is determined by the relic abundance $Y_{\nu_{\rm s}}$ and the temperature ratio $r_{\rm S}$.
 The energy density is larger for a sterile neutrino which decouples later since its abundance and the temperature ratio are larger.
 We then derived a constraint on the parameters for the case of $\mathcal{E} =0$ (Fig. \ref{fig6}).
 If the mass of the sterile neutrino is larger than $\sim$1 MeV, then it becomes non-relativistic in the BBN epoch.
 So the energy density of the sterile neutrino is proportional to its mass.
 It gives a large energy density and it is constrained strongly.
-For the case of $m_{\nu_{\rm s}} \geq 1\,\mathrm{MeV}$, there are no allowed parameter region consistent with the 2 $\sigma$ limit from observational data.
+For the case of $m_{\nu_{\rm s}} \geq 1\,\mathrm{MeV}$, there are no allowed parameter region consistent with the 2 $\sigma$ limit from observational data (Fig. \ref{fig11}).

 We showed a result of a parameter search in the plane of ($\theta$, $m_{\nu_{\rm s}}$) for a fixed $E_{\rm res}$ value.
-We found that the region of a large mass and a large mixing angle is excluded.
-The heavier mass leads to a larger energy density, and the larger mixing angle leads to a later decoupling and a larger number density.
-In both cases, the energy density is larger, and that parameter region is constrained (Fig. \ref{fig11}).
-We also showd a result of a parameter search in the plane of ($E_{\rm res}$, $m_{\nu_{\rm s}}$) for a fixed $\theta$ value.
-We then checked trends of large effects for larger mass and the characteristic resonance energy (Fig. \ref{fig12}).
+We found that the region of $m_{\nu_{\rm s}} \gtrsim \mathcal{O}(10^{-4})\,\GeV$ is excluded within all mixing angle parameter space searched in this study when $E_{\rm res} = 0.03\,\GeV$.
+On the other hand, all mixing angle parameter space are allowed when $m_{\nu_{\rm s}} \lesssim \mathcal{O}(10^{-4})\,\GeV$ within $4\,\sigma$ range.
+This is because the heavier mass leads to a larger energy density, and the larger mixing angle leads to a later decoupling and a larger number density.
+In both cases, the energy density is larger, and that parameter region is constrained (Fig. \ref{fig12}).
+We also showed a result of a parameter search in the plane of ($E_{\rm res}$, $m_{\nu_{\rm s}}$) for a fixed $\theta$ value.
+We then checked trends of large effects for larger mass and the characteristic resonance energy (Fig. \ref{fig13}).